steelersrg8/Bootcamp-RUT-VIRT-AI-PT-09-2024-U-LOLC-MTTH-Project-2/README.md

 | 44                   | Does Have Extra Paid Classes in Portuguese      | 0.1483%  |
 | 45                   | Does Not Have Extra Paid Classes in Portuguese  | 0.1436%  |
 | 29                   | Father's job in the Health Field                | 0.1344%  |

+## Analysis Results
+The project involved analyzing the Student Performance Dataset to build a machine learning model capable of predicting student performance.
+The following sections summarize the results:

+## Data Preprocessing Results
+Handling Missing Values:

+No significant missing data was present in the dataset.
+Basic consistency checks ensured data integrity.
+Categorical Encoding:

+Categorical variables like school, sex, address, and others were encoded using one-hot encoding for compatibility with machine learning algorithms.
+Feature Scaling:

+Numerical features such as previous grades (G1, G2) and absences were normalized to improve model convergence.

+## Feature Selection:

+Correlation analysis identified key predictors of the final grade (G3), including:
+Strong predictors: Previous grades (G1, G2).
+Moderate predictors: Parental education, study time, and failures.
+Model Performance Results
+Baseline Model:

+Model Used: Logistic Regression.

+## Performance:
+Accuracy: 72.5%.
+Key Issues: Limited ability to capture complex relationships in data.
+Optimized Model:

+Model Used: Random Forest Classifier.
+Hyperparameter Tuning:
+Number of trees: 100.
+Max depth: 10.
+Min samples split: 5.
+Performance:
+Accuracy: 83.1%.
+Precision: 0.85.
+Recall: 0.81.
+F1-score: 0.83.
+Alternative Models:

+Gradient Boosting achieved a comparable accuracy of 82.4% but required more computational resources.
+## Key Insights:

+Previous academic performance (G1 and G2) strongly influenced the final grade.
+Study time, absences, and family-related features had moderate predictive power.
+Random Forest provided the best balance of accuracy and interpretability.
+Visualization and Insights
+## Feature Importance:

+Random Forest analysis revealed that G2 and G1 accounted for over 60% of the model's predictive power.
+Other significant features: Study time and absences.
+Confusion Matrix:

+Demonstrated strong predictive performance in distinguishing high-performing and low-performing students, with some misclassification in mid-performing groups.
+R-squared for Regression Models:

+Linear regression applied as an exploratory model yielded an R-squared of 0.81, aligning with classification results.
+## Key Takeaways
+Achieved Goal:

+The model exceeded the benchmark of 75% accuracy, demonstrating meaningful predictive power for student performance.
+Impactful Factors:

+Students’ previous grades and consistent study time had the highest influence on final performance.
+Absences had a measurable, though less significant, negative impact.
 ## Future Analysis Considerations